zenhob/hcl/README.markdown

     hcl> hcl.http.get('daily')
     # => displays a pretty-printed version of the JSON output

-Note that the the HCl internals may change without notice.
+Note that the HCl internals may change without notice.
 Also, commands (like `alias`) that are also reserved words in Ruby can't be issued directly (use `send :alias` instead).